KITATUS/ryanshah.github.io/_pages/about.md

 > Lifelong dedication to educating and inspiring the future generations in all aspects of the world of game development.
 >
 > ---

+### Unreal Engine
+My professional journey with Unreal Engine began in 2014 and has since become a cornerstone of my career.
+Throughout the years of working directly with the engine, I have worked both directly and indirectly with Epic Games; working on their titles and adding additional improvements to the engine.
+I have a vast knowledge of many facets of the engine, including bleeding edge features.
+I have contributed directly to the code base of the engine and was one of the original collaborators on the marketplace submission guidelines.
+I have written multiple published books on the engine and I pride my educational endevaours with the engine.
+I was one of the first recipients of an Unreal Engine megagrant in appreciation to my educational efforts.
+I live and breathe Unreal Engine and I pride myself on my vast knowledge of the inner works of the engine and the best practices to make the most out of such a powerful tool.

+### Passion for Education
+At the heart of my professional ethos is a profound commitment to education.
+I have authored several books distributed globally, including in China, sharing my knowledge of Unreal Engine and game design.
+My educational website, featuring Unreal projects, has reached audiences worldwide, consuming well over 100TB of bandwidth with thousands of downloads of my educational resources.
+My ongoing participation in industry events and talks reflects my dedication to inspiring and educating aspiring game developers, guiding them towards innovation and excellence in their own careers.